bruin-data/bruin/docs/platforms/snowflake.md

 # Snowflake Assets

-Bruin supports Snowflake as a data warehouse.
+Bruin supports Snowflake as a data platform.

 ## Connection
 In order to have set up a Snowflake connection, you need to add a configuration item to `connections` in the `.bruin.yml` file complying with the following schema.